DaddyWarbucks/feathers-shippo/README.md

 ```

 ## Shippo Client
-The `shippo` function creates a new `axios` instance with the Shippo API base path and authorization header.
+The `shippo` function creates a new `axios` instance with the Shippo API `baseURL` and `Authorization` header.
 It is used under the hood for all service requests.
 It is exported for you to handle any Shippo functionality not covered by this library.
 This client does not handle rate limiting.
 ```js
 import { shippo } from 'feathers-shippo';